ISA-KAYABASI/E-Product-with-Redis/README.md

     localhost:8080/productCache/remove/{enter id number}

 And products will get deleted from cache memor after sending to the database.
+If nobody touch the product in cache memory product wil get deleted after 40 minutes.